 We safeguard the reputation of our clients by deploying meticulous preparation, bespoke training and perfectly pitched responses to a wide range of audiences, and issues.
 Our experts are one of the highly respected and best resourced in the industry.

-The CEO, Jason Knights, has himself been involved in several crisis management and response situations including Deepwater Horizon in the Gulf of Mexico and with the Fukushima Daiichi nuclear incident in Japan.
+The Founder and Lead Director, Jason Knights, has himself been involved in several crisis management and response situations including Deepwater Horizon in the Gulf of Mexico, and with the Fukushima Daiichi nuclear incident in Japan.

 It takes a lifetime to build your reputation but it can be destroyed in the blink of an eye.
 Make sure your business is crisis ready.